 After all, that’s what the State is known for.
-This guided tour aims to take you up to the top of the North Table Mountain before making your way back to the base using a rappel.
+This guided tour aims to take you up to the top of North Table Mountain before returning to the base using a rappel.
 Sounds daunting, huh?

 Resorts in New Mexico vs Colorado